kk1000/FlashMath/README.md

 # FlashMath
-a fun and educational interactive game for children
+A fun and educational interactive game for children